Tesla Powerwall 2 vs Powerwall 3 Perth: why the WA Battery Scheme distinction matters

 WA Battery Scheme eligibility: the key difference

-The WA Battery Scheme provides $130/kWh (maximum $1,300 for a 10kWh system) for batteries on Synergy's Approved Products list (synergy.net.au/ssl).
-Eligibility is specific to battery model.
+The WA Battery Scheme provides $130/kWh (maximum $1,300 for a 10kWh system) when a battery is paired with an inverter approved for DER Storage on Synergy's Supported Solutions List (synergy.net.au/ssl).
+Eligibility follows the inverter pairing, not the battery model.

-Powerwall 3: NOT on Synergy's Approved Battery List.
-The Powerwall 3 integrates the solar inverter, battery inverter, and battery into one unit — and its inverter component is not on the CEC approved inverter list for the SSL scheme.
+Powerwall 3: Its integrated inverter isn't approved for DER Storage on the SSL, even though the hardware is approved for grid connection.
+The Powerwall 3 integrates the solar inverter, battery inverter, and battery into one unit, and it's that inverter component that determines rebate eligibility.
 The Powerwall 3 does not qualify for the WA Battery Scheme rebate.

 Technical comparison